 The 4th Chapter of NCERT Exemplar Solutions for Class 12 Mathematics is Determinants.
 This chapter covers topics such as introduction to determinants, then a determinant matrix of order one, two and three, properties of the determinant, minors and cofactor, adjoint and the inverse of a matrix, applications of matrices and solution of the system of linear equations using the inverse of a matrix.
 Further, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 4 Determinants from the links given below to learn and understand all the concepts of determinants in an easy manner.

-Access answers to NCERT Exemplar Solutions For Class 12 Maths Chapter 4 Determinants
+Access Answers to NCERT Exemplar Class 12 Maths Chapter 4 Determinants

 Exercise 4.3 Page No: 77

 Using the properties of determinants in Exercises 1 to 6, evaluate:

 = (x2 – 2x + 2) . (x + 1) – (x – 1) .
 0